-- The radiological and nuclear emergency framework is currently under revision in the light of the new European BSS Directive transposition. - There are no NPPs in Greece.
-There is a research reactor in extended shutdown (fuel removed from the core). - The nearest NPP is Kozloduy NPP in Bulgaria, which is located about 250 km from the northern borders of Greece.
+- There are no NPPs in Greece.
+The existing research reactor is in extended shutdown (All used HEU and LEU fuel elements repatriated to the USA). - The nearest NPP is located about 250 km from the borders of Greece.

 Hungary EPR Fact Sheet